 One blooper in the discussion at the link is that the author states the horse as standing "at attention."
 The horse is anything but.
 The cocked foot is a classic horse-at-rest gesture.

 The oddest thing about the statue is its location: just to the left of the altar.

 Holy Roman Emperor Henry II founded the bishopric of Bamberg.
-He also started to build the cathedral.
-He gave the town of Bamberg to his wife Kunigunde as a wedding present!
+He also started the cathedral.
+He gave the town of Bamberg to his wife Kunigunde as a wedding present.

 The guide explained that in most such burial monuments the man would be on the right and the woman on the left, but that is reversed in this sculpture, perhaps because she was venerated more than he.
 The carving was done in the 15th century long after their deaths in the 11th century.

-As we walked down from the cathedral hill, we passed the Original Schlenkerla Smokedbeer brewery.
+As we walked down the cathedral hill, we passed the Original Schlenkerla Smokedbeer brewery.
 It has been brewing beer since at least 1405.
 Smoked beer is a Bamberg specialty.
 Our guide described it as like drinking liquid bacon.
-It must be an acquired taste, but several of the Road Scholars made a beeline back to it for the free time we had in Bamberg.
+Sounds like an acquired taste to me, but several of the Road Scholars made a beeline back for the free time we had in Bamberg.

 Jim and I, on the other hand, made a beeline for the nearest recommended pub (and WC) after the end of our tour.
 We had boring old "dunkles" lager at the Wild Rose.

 I haven't found any kind of online corroboration of this, but our guide told us that "rose" was a medieval slang term for prostitute.
 Back in the day Bamberg had a thriving, er, industry along those lines and was called the "city of roses."
 We wondered if the "Wild Rose" had been a brothel at one time.

 Whatever.
 The beer was good.
 And nowadays Bamberg is noted for the rose garden at the New Residence.